make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

   so please feel free to contribute any ideas you have!_
   - Suppose that we want to write a multi-player web game about exploring a Mars-like planet.
-  - Players can:
-    - Remotely control satellites
-    - Deploy rovers to the surface of the planet for collecting samples
-    - Run tests on those samples
-      to look for signs of life
-    - And, then, share their results with the community.
+  - Players can remotely control satellites, deploy rovers to the surface of the planet for collecting samples, run tests on those samples to look for signs of life, and then share their results with the community.
   - Players get credit when they contribute to discoveries.
-  - _Ah, ok, I know what some of you are thinking:_
-    - "Where's the fire button?"
-    - "How do I shoot?"
-    - Well, maybe that's a different game altogether..
+  - It all sounds like fun,
-  - Regardless, for now we are just going to consider two small features of the game which relate to how players can view the surface of the planet from space.
+    but for now we are just going to consider two small features of the game
+    which relate to how players
+    can view the surface of the planet from space.
   - To plan their simulated expeditions, players will use an orbiting satellite equipped with a camera.
   - Players will be able to point the camera at a particular region and zoom in to see the terrain in detail.
   - Maybe the player is looking for a particular outcropping of rocks or evidence of an ancient lake bed.
-    - As a game developer:
+  - As a game developer,
-      - We need to generate the terrain itself
-      - And we need to simulate the view from the satellite.
+    we need to generate the terrain itself and we need to simulate the view from the satellite.
-    - That brings us to our feature list...
+  - So that will be the two features on our list...

 # Feature list